 IRS E-File Schedule for Tax Refunds via Check or Direct Deposits

 As alluded to above, the IRS previously released an annual schedule to help tax payers better plan around tax season so tax-filers will know when they can expect to receive their refund check.
-They stopped this practice last year after there were delays in the refund process due to new anti-fraud measures.
+They stopped this practice in 2013 after there were delays in the refund process due to new anti-fraud measures.

 How to use this tax refund chart: This schedule only applies to tax returns filed electronically.
 The left column represents the date your tax refund was accepted by the IRS.

 |IRS accepts your return (by 11:00 am) between…||Direct Deposit Sent||Paper Check Mailed|

 |Jan 20 and Jan 30, 2015||Feb 11, 2015||Feb 13, 2015|

 |Feb 07 and Feb 13, 2015||Feb 18, 2015||Feb 20, 2015|